Your Guide to Using Royalty Free Background Music in Your Video Editing

 (Hint: Unless you’ve got an unlimited production budget, you won’t be using any Cardi B tracks.)

-A little thing called copyright law means that you can’t just toss any song into your video and assume everything will be kosher.
-That song belongs to someone, and to stay on the right side of copyright law, you’ll need to receive permission from the song’s owner to use their art or pay them a royalty for it.
+Copyright law means that you can’t just toss any song into your video and assume everything will be kosher.
+That song belongs to someone, and to stay on the right side of the law, you’ll need to receive permission from the song’s owner or pay them a royalty for it.

 You can always try to contact Cardi B’s record label and beg permission to use her song in your video, but chances are they’ll send you a sweetly worded demand for a hefty royalty payment instead.